ericchee08/Socket-Programming-with-TCP/README.md

 ## Starting the Server and Client

-The server needs to be running first so it can be waiting for the client to connect (‘knock on the door’) to the server and commence the ‘three-way handshake’ to establish the connection, ready for communication to begin.
+The server needs to be running first so it can be waiting for the client to connect to the server and commence the ‘three-way handshake’ to establish the connection, ready for communication to begin.
 To run the server, type the following command in the command/terminal window: "java ServerSide".

 The server is now running - waiting and listening for the client’s request to connect.
 When the client connects, the link is established and communication can begin.